adehad/dhikr-hub/site/content/Contributing/developer.md

 ## Offline Support

-The site uses a service worker (`site/assets/sw.js`) to enable offline access, which is configured in Hugo to precache all pages.
+The site uses a service worker (`site/assets/sw.js`) to allow the site to be 'installed' as a PWA, enabling offline access.
+By default it will precache all content pages.

 ## Development Workflow